By using this site, you are agreeing to our use of cookies. Learn more by reading our Privacy Policy

 This award acknowledges the vital role of the arts in our world, the importance of artists who exemplify excellence in their field, and the necessity of time and space for the creative phase of all artistic work.

-We are pleased to announce Kelly Luce as the 2023 winner.
-Luce will receive a fully-funded VCCA residency of up to 30 days, to be scheduled between July 1, 2023, and June 30, 2025; a $1,000 honorarium; and a travel stipend of $750.
+The award winner will receive a fully-funded VCCA residency of up to 30 days, to be scheduled between May 1, 2027, and August 31, 2028; a $1,000 honorarium; and a travel stipend of $750.
 The VCCA residency at Mt.
-San Angelo includes an individual studio, a private bedroom with private en-suite bath, and three prepared meals each day in a community of more than 20 cross-disciplinary artists in the foothills of Virginia’s Blue Ridge Mountains.
+San Angelo includes an individual studio, a private bedroom with private en-suite bath, and three prepared meals each day in a community of more than 20 writers, visual artists, and composers in the foothills of Virginia’s Blue Ridge Mountains.

 Wachtmeister Award Recipients